 - 1 ½ cups flour (King Arthur Unbleached All-purpose Flour)

 - Two tablespoons 25g granulated sugar or quarter cup ( 35g) malted milk powder

 If you’re baking under scorching, tropical conditions, or if you’re going to leave the butter for more than 15 minutes, use one cup of milk.
-In cold, parched environments, use one and 1 ¼ cups of milk.
+In cold/normal environments, use one and 1 ¼ cups of milk.

 Steps and Instructions

 - Mix the milk and eggs until light and foamy.
 The texture of the pancakes depends on how much air is incorporated into the eggs.
 Using a stand or hand mixer, lash the egg and milk at high speed for about 3 minutes.
 Add the butter or vegetable oil and mix well.